 Experience AEC YOUR way.

+AEC is CSBA’s premier continuing education program, serving to connect members with colleagues from across the state to discuss relevant and important education topics such as school funding, special education, and distance learning.
 Whether you’re ready to head to San Diego in person or prefer the comfort of your home office, AEC 2021 offers amazing speakers, enriched learning opportunities, and a variety of networking opportunities.
 The in-person conference takes place Dec.
 2–4 in San Diego, followed by our virtual conference Dec.
 9–10.

 What to expect

 The small school district strand is structured to examine the issues that are unique to smaller communities and equip governance teams with information, strategies and resources.

 Topics could include: Special Education Local Plan Area (SELPA) for small school districts; special education; developing partnerships between school districts and county offices of education; addressing transportation issues; access to technology and broadband internet; funding opportunities for small school districts; seeking grant funding; community engagement and outreach; mental health of students, families, teachers and staff.

 This strand identifies the roles and responsibilities specific to county offices of education, and their relationship to school districts.